erikamaker/bonecrawl/README.md

 # PROGRESS UPDATE

 The terminal-based engine is nearing completion, but there's still work to do.
 Following its completion, I will be building a website at www.bonecrawl.com, where players may run a demo and download the game.
-Each level will be released in installments.I would love to one day add MMORPG functionality, so that friends can meet up in their own levels to map out new adventures.
+Each level will be released in installments.
+I would love to one day add MMORPG functionality, so that friends can meet up in their own levels to map out adventures.
 More than anything, I have big mobile app aspirations for this project.

 3/14/23